-The entity type determines the template used, and the template cannot be changed.
+The entity type determines the template used, and the template cannot be changed, except when replacing a template.
+For more information see chapter Opening an Entity in Read-Write or in Read-Only mode.

 A classification code for the entity has not been defined in this phase.
 The entity is physically saved on the server once the method for saving has been called up.